JeevOffl345/Todo-App-GDG-/README.md

 # Todo-App-GDG-
-A Todo Web App for submitting to GDG club of my college to get recruited
+A Todo Web App as a practice project implementing my react skills